-With over 10 years of professional experience in geotechnical analysis and design, Christine has performed static slope stability calculations and modeling, two-dimensional and three-dimensional seepage analysis, and static settlement analysis.
-She also has experience in performing seismic hazard assessments, seismic deformation analysis, and liquefaction assessments.
+A geotechnical engineer, Christine has supervised design and engineering analysis activities for dams, water reservoirs/storage facilities, water conveyance structures, mine tailing management facilities, and mine remediation/closure.
+Her expertise in engineering analysis includes static slope stability calculations and modeling, two-dimensional and three-dimensional seepage analysis, and static settlement analysis.
+She also has experience in planning and implementing geotechnical field investigations and leading seismic hazard assessments, seismic deformation analysis, and liquefaction assessments.